Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Recovery of dual solutions

 But since $\nullspace W \subseteq \nullspace Z^T$, the matrix $Z Z^T$ is contained in the face $\mathcal{G} = \left\{ T \in \mathbb{S}^d_{+} : \range T \subseteq \range W \right\}$ where $W$ is in the relative interior of $\mathcal{G}$.
 This implies existence of $\alpha_1 > 0 $ for which $W-\frac{1}{\alpha_1} Z Z^T \in \mathcal{G} \subseteq \mathbb{S}^d_{+}$, as desired.
 To find $\alpha_2$, we note that

 where existence of $\alpha_2$ for which $R+\alpha_2 I \succeq 0$ is obvious, completing the proof.

-\end{proof} \end{lem} Using the above characterization of $\mathbb{S}^n_{+} + \lin S$ yields our necessary and sufficient condition: \begin{cond} Suppose $\coneName = \mathbb{S}^n_{+}$ and one iteration of facial reduction is performed to $(P-SDP)$.
-A solution to the dual $(D-SDP)$ can be found using Algorithm~\ref{alg:frPrim_DualRecov} if and only if the solution $X$ to the reduced dual $(R/D-SDP)$ satisfies $\nullspace W \subseteq \nullspace Z^T$. \end{cond} We give cases where Condition~\ref{cond:sdpRecov} holds and fails in the following example.
+\end{proof} \end{lem} The above characterization of $\mathbb{S}^n_{+} + \lin S$ yields a necessary and sufficient condition for success of Algorithm~\ref{alg:frPrim_DualRecov} under the assumption that one iteration of facial reduction was performed: \begin{cond} The solution $X$ to the reduced dual $(R/D-SDP)$ satisfies $\nullspace W \subseteq \nullspace Z^T$. \end{cond}